A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

 \section{Accuracy comparison}

-In this section, we compare the accuracy of the PRAS method to the PM, RORR and AEE methods for typical mixes of gases found in hot Jupiter atmospheres A useful aspect of PRAS is that it enables trading off between accuracy and speed through choices of polynomial degree or number of spline knots and number of random sample points.
+In this section, I compare the accuracy of the PRAS method to the PM, RORR and AEE methods for typical mixes of gases found in hot Jupiter atmospheres.
+A useful aspect of PRAS is that it enables trading off between accuracy and speed through choices of polynomial degree or number of spline knots and number of random sample points.
 The limiting factor for accuracy is how well the polynomial or spline approximates the cross-section CDF and the number of samples used to randomly overlap each polynomial.
-We find the speed of computation is generally dominated by the number of samples used to randomly overlap, meaning that large degree polynomials or splines can be readily used to fit the cross-section CDF without too much computational overhead.
-We therefore primarily explore how the number of samples affects the overall accuracy of the final k-coefficients produced by PRAS.
-We note this is in contrast with the RORR method which requires an iterative species-by-species approach, and can only be tuned in accuracy and speed through changing the number of $g$ quadrature points.
+I find the speed of computation is generally dominated by the number of samples used to randomly overlap, meaning that large degree polynomials or spline knots can be readily used to fit the cross-section CDF without too much computational overhead.
+I therefore primarily explore how the number of samples affects the overall accuracy of the final k-coefficients produced by PRAS.
+I note this is in contrast with the RORR method which requires an iterative species-by-species approach, and can only be tuned in accuracy and speed through changing the number and node selection of $g$ quadrature points.